Watford has announced that Quique Sanchez Flores will become their manager for the second time, after the club sacked Javi Gracia yesterday.

 The question is: should you go back to an ex?
-And can Lennon learn anything from those who have trodden the same path?
+And can Sanches learn anything from those who have trodden the same path?

 The Frenchman isn’t just one of the greatest Real Madrid managers ever.
 He’s one of the greatest in European football.
 Before him only Bob Paisley and Carlo Ancelotti had won three European Cups as a manager.
 It took him less than three years to do the same, winning the Champions League in each of the three seasons he was in charge at the Bernabeu.